cisco-asp-web/LTRMSI-3000/lab_4/lab_4-guide.md

     bab374f5a2b5   docker-database:latest               "/usr/local/bin/dock…"   6 minutes ago   Up 6 minutes             database
     ```

-In addition to normal Linux CLI, SONiC has its own CLI that operates from Linux bash:
+In addition to normal Linux CLI, SONiC has its own CLI that operates from Linux:

-3. Try some SONiC CLI commands:
+1. Try some SONiC CLI commands:
     ```
     show ?
     show interface status